abrasic/e6-fav2hydrus/README.md

 A Tampermonkey script that auto-imports posts to Hydrus that you favorite on e621.
 This is mostly is a practice script to see how capable I am with making stuff in Tampermonkey.
 It may or may not be useful to you at all.

+Let's say you favorite a very obscure post you really like on e6, but little do you know its going to get deleted because of a takedown request.
+Unless you either saved it locally or it was uploaded elsewhere, you're out of luck.
+This script _attempts_ to prevent this from happening by using the hydrus network.

 **Tested as working on Hydrus v417 network v19.**

 # Install